seancorfield/honeysql/doc/getting-started.md

 * everything else is just turned into a string (by calling `str`) and added to the SQL string.

 The `:checking` option defaults to `:none`.
-If `:checking :basic` is specified, certain obvious errors -- such as `IN` with an empty collection -- are treated as an error and an exception is thrown.
+If `:checking :basic` is specified, certain obvious errors -- such as `IN` with an empty collection or `SELECT` with an empty list of columns -- are treated as an error and an exception is thrown.
 If `:checking :strict` is specified, certain dubious constructs -- such as `IN` with a collection containing `NULL` values -- are also treated as an error and an exception is